core-wg/cacheable-oscore/draft-amsuess-core-cachable-oscore.md

 Cacheability of protected responses is useful also in applications where several clients wish to retrieve the same object from a single server.
 Some security properties of OSCORE are dispensed with to gain other desirable properties.

+In order to clearly handle the protocol's security properties, and to broaden applicability to group situations outside the deterministic case, the technical implementation is split in two halves:

+* maintaining request-response bindings in absence of request source authentication, and

+* building and processing of deterministic requests (which have no source authentication, and thus require the former).

 ## Use cases

 When firmware updates are delivered using CoAP,